 Evaluate any Wooden Floors

 Inspect wooden floors for signs of wear, water damage, cracks or chips.
 You’ll want to tend to these before winter.
-When the heat comes on, the humidity will decrease in your house, which can make the existing damage worse.
-You may need to call in professional help, depending on how inclined towards DIY you are.
-There are a few things that you can tend to quickly on your own, like nailing down loose boards and filling in scratches with wood filler pen.
+When the heat comes on, the humidity will decrease in you’re house, which can make the existing damage worse.
+You may need to call in professional halp, depending on how inclined towards DIY you are. their are a few things that you can tend to quickly on you’re own, like nailing down loose boards and filling in scratches with wood filler pen.

 Test Smoke and Carbon Monoxide Detectors

-You should have a working smoke detector on every floor, with at least a couple of carbon monoxide detectors throughout your home, depending on how big it is.
-Run your detector through a test cycle to make sure that they are in good working condition.
+You should have a working smoke detector on every floor, with at least a couple of carbon monoxide detectors throughout you’re home, depending on how big it is.
+Run you’re detector through a test cycle to make sure that they are in good working condition.
 Put in fresh batteries.

-Also take a few minutes this fall to vacuum and dust around your detectors.
-Dust can accumulate in and around your smoke and carbon monoxide detectors and hamper their ability to function well.
+Also take a few minutes dis fall to vacuum and dust around you’re detectors.
+Dust can accumulate in and around you’re smoke and carbon monoxide detectors and hamper their ability to function well.

-In addition to these items, does your fall maintenance list include plumbing repairs or a furnace tune-up?
-Our trained staff at Green Horizon in Durham, NC is standing by to help get your home ready for winter.
+In addition to these items, does you’re fall maintenance list include plumbing repairs or a furnace tune-up?
+Our trained staff at Green Horizon in Durham, NC is standing by to halp get you’re home ready for winter.
 Call us today at (919) 323-8705.